Basic Tools to Own

 Every parent should have a few tools in their arsenal.
 Keep reading for what those tools are, and a few ideas on what you can build.

 As an example, I finished more than half of my own basement by myself.
-Maybe someday I’ll write up how I finished a basement while having a couple of wild kids running around.
+Maybe someday I will write up how I finished a basement while having a couple of wild kids running around.
 It took a bunch of time both learning and doing, but at the end of the day, it turned out really well.

 While finishing a basement is going to require a lot of tools, there are few basic tools that everyone should have around their home.
 Below are the tools that I consider essential, followed by a couple of examples of things I’ve built with just those tools.